Rishitha-Ganesan2001/Rishitha-Ganesan2001/README.md

 ###

 <p align="left">✨ I am a passionate Front-End developer with around 2 years of experience.
-I'm always eager to learn new technologies and improve my development workflow<br>📚 I'm currently learning  Typescript and planning to learn NEXT JS.<br>🎯 Goals : Strengthen my expertise in  React Ecosystem.
-Build and deploy real world projects that solve actual problems.</p>
+I'm always eager to learn new technologies and improve my development workflow.<br>📚 I'm currently learning  Typescript and planning to learn NEXT JS.<br>🎯 Goals : Strengthen my expertise in  React Ecosystem.
+Build and deploy real world projects that solve actual problems. <br>🚧 My GitHub is still a work in progress — I'm preparing to upload projects and start contributing to open-source communities in the near future!</p>

 ###